 In addition to providing the much needed financial support for higher education, Point provides each one of its scholarship recipients with the opportunity to participate in the following programs.

-Every year, Point Scholars are matched with leaders across the professions who are committed to the welfare of The Point Foundation and the greater LGBT community.
+Every year, Point Scholars are matched with leaders across the professions who are committed to the welfare of The Point Foundation and the greater LGBTQ community.
 These matches are intended to cultivate strong professional relationships between Scholars and professionals located within the Scholar’s academic fields of interest.

 Scholar & Alumni Leadership Conference

 The Scholar & Alumni Leadership Conference is an annual event where the Point family of Scholars, Alumni, Board Directors, Regional Trustees and staff gathers together.
 Point Scholars receive intensive training in leadership development, and topics ranging from fiscal responsibility and community service to career planning and LGBTQ advocacy.
 Recent conference sessions included: a film screening of Brother Outsider: The Life of Bayard Rustin, media training by public relations firm Edelman, private tour of the Smithsonian's LGBTQ archives, and career development by Deloitte.